andcadev/TLC_Daemon/README.md

 ## Core Concept

 In TLC_Daemon, a **task** is an asynchronous VI that runs independently, controlled through a `TaskController`, with a well-defined lifecycle and a cooperative stop mechanism.
+The `TaskController` is responsible for orchestrating the full lifecycle of a task, from startup to completion.

 Each task: